jolexa/blog.jolexa.net/content/post/solaris-11-where-is-usrucblib-quick-tips-to-install-ucb-package.md

   1. Behold, that you now have the compatibility libs for software that may need to use them

-Whew&#8230;now, you might wonder what is so hard about that.
+Whew...now, you might wonder what is so hard about that.
 Well, traversing Oracle docs is the hard part.

 Here are the docs that I had open in my browser, they may or *may not* help and I fully expect the links to break in the future because Oracle is good at that.